 Despite trying several different networks, distances, and devices, we couldn’t get the P5 to break around 60Mbps on the download, and an average of 12Mbps up.
 Compared to other cost-comparative routers like the AC3200 from D-Link, the loss in speed was simply too much to justify the novelty of the onboard touch screen.
 We often achieved twice the speed (or more) on the Linksys 1900ACS, and even general browsing habits like streaming a song or visiting a webpage took an extra couple of seconds for the TP-Link to process fully in contrast to a router for gigabit internet.

 Neither the 2.4Ghz nor 5Ghz network could top the other, and while this spoke to consistent performance, it didn’t take away from the fact that the performance was still consistently bad.

 Even with its fun touchscreen and modern design aesthetics, the minor bonuses we gave points to for the P5 simply weren’t enough to gloss over its lacking performance.
 Across multiple testing environments and different mobile devices, the P5 continuously posted numbers that were often half or less than half of what you would get out of a router at the same price.

 Signal reliability through multiple obstacles only degraded speed testing results further, making it a difficult choice for anyone who lives in a large home or shares a wall with multiple other wireless routers in the immediate vicinity.
-The end result is a pretty router that’s pretty poor at doing the one thing a wireless router should: streaming content to your computer, laptop, or mobile device as quickly as possible with as few packet drops as necessary.
-The P5 then is a case of “too much flash, not enough substance”, and hopefully the company will ditch the extra touchscreen frills next time around and put that budget towards what actually matters: raw, unadulterated performance.
+The result is a pretty router that’s pretty poor at doing the one thing a wireless router should do: streaming content to your computer, laptop, or mobile device as quickly as possible with as few packet drops as necessary.
+The P5 then is a case of “too much flash, not enough substance”, and hopefully the company will ditch the extra touchscreen frills next time around and put that budget towards what matters: raw, unadulterated performance.